Skip to main content

 Explainable

-Responses include scores, subscores, and skill reasoning rather than a black-box yes or no.
+Responses include per-component subscores and per-skill match reasoning, not a black-box yes or no.

 Efficient